coreyryanhanson/ComfyQR/README.md

 A set of ComfyUI nodes to dynamically create QR image layers for generative QR art without the hassle of leaving the webui.

 Everything in this pack is primarily focused on the creation of patterns.
-While the `Mask QR Errors` does some basic statistics on the differences bwtween pixels, a more definative node on determining scannability can be found in the companion project [Comfy QR Validation Nodes](https://gitlab.com/sofuego-comfy-nodes/ComfyQR-scanning-nodes) which uses additional dependencies for the reading of QRs.
+While the `Mask QR Errors` does some basic statistics on the differences bwtween pixels, a more definative node on determining scannability can be found in the companion project [ComfyQR-scanning-nodes](https://gitlab.com/sofuego-comfy-nodes/ComfyQR-scanning-nodes) which uses additional dependencies for the reading of QRs.

 This repository is managed publicly on [Gitlab](https://gitlab.com/sofuego-comfy-nodes/ComfyQR), but also mirrored on [Github](https://github.com/coreyryanhanson/ComfyQR).
 Please submit any [issues](https://gitlab.com/sofuego-comfy-nodes/ComfyQR/-/issues) or [pull requests](https://gitlab.com/sofuego-comfy-nodes/ComfyQR/-/merge_requests) to the gitlab repo.